“I would not suffer cruelties and indignities perpetrated against me or those close to me to pass without consequence.”

 “I see.
 And… if you were in my position, what would you do?”

-GM: “Were I in your position, I would not suffer cruelties and indignities perpetrated against me or those close to me to pass without consequence, and would pursue legal action against the perpetrator.
+GM: “Were I in your position, I would not suffer cruelties and indignities perpetrated against me or those close to me to pass without consequence.
+I would pursue legal action against the perpetrator.
 I would do so without the expectation that cowards would find their backbone.”

 GM: “Ask,” Celia’s grandmother replies.

 GM: “I am unfamiliar with your mother’s present living situation.
-I would be inclined to suspect further cowardice and poor personal choices on her part, as well as refusal to seek help from family members.”
+I would be inclined to suspect further cowardice and poor personal choices on her part, as well as refusal to seek help.”

 Celia: “Oh.
 Well.
 Good.
 I thought you were going to tell me she had to pay him child support or something.”